matthieus/matthieus.github.com/_posts/2013-06-17-how-we-model-in-angularjs.md

 ---
 {% include JB/setup %}

 This post follows a [blog post](http://eviltrout.com/2013/06/15/ember-vs-angular.html) about some of AngularJS weaknesses, how to model being the main subject.
 There isn't one idiomatic way to use a model in AngularJS and this lack of guidance was considered a problem.
 I think this is a strength.
 AngularJS doesn't force the way you access your data, but it doesn't leave you alone either.
-The different features will give you different options that will make sense or not for your particular set of features.
+The different AngularJS features will give you different options that will make sense or not for your particular case.
-To illustrate that I'll describe the way we make our model accessible in one part of our application, which is very different from, let's say, the AngularJS home page example showing a list of javascript projects.
+To illustrate that I'll describe the way we make our model accessible in one of our applications, which is very different from, let's say, the AngularJS home page examples.

 # Model basics

-Our application provides partial CRUD on pre-existing objects, with some sometimes complex business processing done server side.
-On the client side, there are many rules about what can be modified, depending on object states, depending on privileges and depending on ownership.
+Our application provides partial CRUD on pre-existing objects.
+It has sometimes complex business processing done server side.
+This is a quite common scenario in an enterprise environment.
+On the client side, there are many rules about what can be modified, depending on object states, privileges and ownership.
 So there is a lot of dependencies between different areas of our model.
 To tackle that issue, we use a global model.
 We don't use services or resources, our model is directly on a global scope.
 And we don't use the rootScope either, we use the scope corresponding to what contains our app, footer and header excluded.
-Here is how it looks like:
+Here is how the AngularJS controller that defines the global scope looks like:

     app.controller('GlobalCtrl', function($scope) {
         $scope.model     = {/* contains model objects coming from the server */};